 Link with the Church Mission Society and Nairobi’s Informal Settlements

-St. Mary’s has been supporting the Church Mission Society (CMS) for nearly 20 years.
+St. Mary’s has been supporting the Church Mission Society (CMS) for 20 years.
 This was originally supporting mission partners, Colin & Anita Smith for their 14 years of mission work in Nairobi.
 Colin was working in Nairobi’s slums and Anita predominantly at All Saints Cathedral and with the ex-pat community.

 Colin and Anita returned to continue their ministries in England in 2013, with Colin now Director of Mission Training at CMS headquarters in Oxford and Anita is vicar of a small church in Banbury.
 We continue to support Colin indirectly through our continued giving to CMS.